suraj-ranganath/balkanid-task/README.md

 4. Postgres

 ## How to run the project
+You can obtain the image for the project by directly skipping to step 8.
+If there are IP address and port issues, you will want to build the image yourself.
+To do so, follow the steps below.

 1. Clone the project
 2. Open the project in Visual Studio Code
 3. Create a folder called 'dbVol' in the root of the project